Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 subcellular_localization
 ------------------

 ``subcellular localization`` can predict the subcellular localization of CDSs.
-It also provide some statistics and visualization files.
+It also provides some statistics and visualization files.

 - Pre-required tools and files